uspki/policies/certificate-policy.md

 The Domain Name Registrars for both .gov and .mil are managed by the U.S. Government.

-This CP asserts for all CAs operating under this policy that the inclusion of subject:countryName in Subscriber certificates is verified by:
+All CAs shall verify the inclusion of subject:countryName in Subscriber certificates by one of the following:

-- Section 3.2.2.3 of the Baseline Requirements, option (b): the ccTLD of the requested Domain Name.
-This CP asserts comparability with a country code top level domain for the .mil and .gov sTLDs operated by the U.S. Government.
+- the requested Domain Name is within the .mil or .gov sTLD domain space
-- Section 3.2.2.3 of the Baseline Requirements, option (c): information provided by the Domain Name Registrar
+- information provided by the Domain Name Registrar

 #### 3.2.2.4 Validation of Domain Authorization or Control
 CAs shall confirm that, as of the date the Certificate issues, the CA has validated each Fully-Qualified Domain Name (FQDN) listed in the Certificate using at least one of the methods listed in Section 3.2.2.4.x.

-This CP allows for procedures adhering to the Baseline Requirements and four (4) validation methods:
+This CP allows for procedures adhering to the Baseline Requirements and is limited to four (4) validation methods:

 - Section 3.2.2.4.5 Domain Authorization Document
 - Section 3.2.2.4.6 Agreed-Upon Change to Website
 - Section 3.2.2.4.7 DNS Change
 - Section 3.2.2.4.10 TLS Using a Random Number

 Wildcard FQDNs are not allowed to be validated using Section 3.2.2.4.6 Agreed Upon Change to Website or Section 3.2.2.4.10 TLS Using a Random Number.
-All wildcard FQDNs included in a certificate shall require validation by Section 3.2.2.4.7 DNS Change, or Section 3.2.2.4.5 Domain Authorization Document signed by the Domain Contact authorizing the issuing of a certificate to include the wildcard FQDN.
+All wildcard FQDNs included in a certificate shall require validation by either Section 3.2.2.4.7 DNS Change, or Section 3.2.2.4.5 Domain Authorization Document signed by the Domain Contact authorizing the issuing of a certificate to include the wildcard FQDN.

 CAs shall maintain a record of which validation of domain authorization or control method, including the relevant Baseline Requirements version number, was used to validate each domain in a certificate.

 Completed confirmations of Applicant authority may be valid for the issuance of multiple certificates over time.
-In all cases, the confirmation shall have been initiated within the time period specified in Section TBD of this policy prior to certificate issuance.
+In all cases, the confirmation shall have been completed within the time period specified in Section 4.2.1 of this policy prior to certificate issuance.

 For purposes of domain validation, the term Applicant includes the Applicant's U.S. Government Department, Agency, Commission, component, or other organizational unit defined in United States Code.

 ##### 3.2.2.4.1 Validating the Applicant as a Domain Contact
 This validation method defined by the Baseline Requirements is not allowed under this CP.